GameTimeline

 • Post-Conquest fans → 4–13 AC First Dornish War → 28 AC / 37 AC157–161 AC Daeron → 187 AC union

-• Watching HBO only → jump to rows tagged Shown on HBO
+• Watching HBO only → jump to entries tagged Shown on HBO

-• Season premiere dates and watch order → see our Game of Thrones watch-order page (linked in FAQ below)
+• Season premiere dates → Game of Thrones timeline

 • Dates with ~ are traditional estimates—especially before the Andals brought writing